Battery - Start/Stop

 Temporarily reduced Start/Stop function due to high current take-off means:

 - The engine starts automatically9 without the driver depressing the clutch pedal (manual gearbox).

 - The engine starts automatically without the driver lifting his/her foot off the foot brake pedal (automatic gearbox).

 Location of the batteries

 The support battery normally requires no more service than the normal battery that is used for starting.
 A workshop should be contacted in the event of questions or problems - an authorised Volvo workshop is recommended.

 If the following instruction is not observed then the Start/Stop function may temporarily cease to work after the connection of an external battery or battery charger:

 - The negative battery terminal on the car's starter battery must never be used for connecting an external battery or battery charger - only the car chassis may be used as the grounding point.

-See Jump starting with battery for a description of how the cable clamps must be attached.
+See Jump starting with another battery for a description of how the cable clamps must be attached.

 For more information on charging the starter battery, see Starter battery - general.